erdemYl/NotQuiteJava-Compiler/README.md

 Since the initial "Documentation" accepted as too formal and has lack of insight view of design decisions, I have written another one after the course with name "Frielndly".
 Refer to the friendly documentation, since it is an update to older one.

 The language specification can be found in "NQJ-Grammar".
+The compiler takes an NQJ program and produces an appropriate LLVM code.